jdotjdot/PrettyTime/README.md

 PrettyTime
 ==========

-Version 0.0.3a
+Version 0.0.5a

 Had enough of dates and times in Python?
-Sick of boiler plate like `datetime.date.today() + datetime.timedelta(weeks=12)` when you're just trying to say "three months from now"?
+Sick of boilerplate like `datetime.date.today() + datetime.timedelta(weeks=12)` when you're just trying to say "three months from now"?

 Welcome to PrettyTime: